rocketk/jorm/README.md

 ### Query only specified columns

 Some tables have many columns, but only a few of them are used in each query.
 If you can specify exactly the columns you need in the query, it may greatly improve the performance of the program.
-By using `select()` method to achieve this:
+By using `select()` method to get it:
 ```java
 final Jorm db = new Jorm(ds);
 final Optional<Employee> employee = db.query(Employee.class)